-There are many topics to consider when deciding how PingAccess fits into your existing network, from determining the deployment architecture required for your use case and whether high-availability options are required, to port requirements and clustering options.
+There are many topics to consider when deciding how PingAccess fits into your existing network, from determining the deployment architecture required for your use case and whether high-availability options are required.
 This section provides information to help you make the right decisions for your environment.